 Each spring, a nation-wide high school arts competition is sponsored by the Members of the U.S. House of Representatives.
-The Artistic Discovery Contest is an opportunity to recognize and encourage the artistic talent in the nation, as well as in our Congressional District.
-All entries must be submitted by Friday, April 24th, 2020.
+The Congressional Art Competition is an opportunity to recognize and encourage the artistic talent in the nation, as well as in our Congressional District.
+All entries must be submitted by Monday, April 19th, 2020.
 This year, my office has asked students and teachers to submit high resolution photos via email of any art that they would like to be part of the competition.
-This year's theme is "Scenic North Carolina."
+Each student may submit up to three entries to email@example.com.

-The Artistic Discovery Contest is open to all high school students in the 7th District.
+The Congressional Art Competition is open to all high school students in the 7th District.
 The winning artwork of our district's competition will be displayed for one year in the U.S. Capitol.
 The exhibit in Washington will include the winning artwork from all participating districts from around the country.
 The winning artwork is also featured on House.gov's Congressional Art Competition page.

 The following is a summary of the Congressional Art Competition rules:

 Artwork entered in the contest may be up to 26 inches by 26 inches, may be up to 4 inches in depth, and not weigh more than 15 pounds.
 If your artwork is selected as the winning piece, it must arrive framed and must still measure no larger than the above maximum dimensions.

 - Paintings - including oil, acrylics, and watercolor

 - Drawings - including pastels, colored pencil, pencil, charcoal, ink, and markers (It is recommended that charcoal and pastel drawings be fixed.)

 - Collages - must be two dimensional

 - Prints - including lithographs, silkscreen, and block prints

 - Mixed Media - use of more than two mediums such as pencil, ink, watercolor, etc.